GispoCoding/hame-ryhti/infra/README.md

 ### Multi-factor authentication (MFA)

 If you get a 403 error when deploying or destroying resources with terraform despite having configured a valid AWS access key, you may need to set up MFA.
 Install both AWS CLI and jq, and make sure you have `aws` and `jq` in path.
-Then download and execute the `[get-mfa-vars.sh](https://gist.github.com/mvaaltola/0abced5790401f2454444fb2ffd4acc0)` script, and finally run `. /tmp/aws-mfa-token` to temporarily set the correct MFA environment variables in your shell.
+Execute the `[get-mfa-vars.sh](https://gist.github.com/mvaaltola/0abced5790401f2454444fb2ffd4acc0)` script with your AWS arn and your MFA access code, and finally run `. /tmp/aws-mfa-token` to temporarily set the correct MFA environment variables in your shell.

 ## Configuration